inURwhey/transparent-talent-monorepo/Documentation/START_PROMPT.md

 -   **Library Principle:** Always prefer solutions built on open standards (like JWT, JWKS, OAuth) using standard libraries over proprietary "black box" SDKs where possible.
 This increases transparency and makes debugging more predictable.
 -   Include and maintain debugging code around common production issues.
 -   Always provide an isolated git commands including commit message when pushing a code change.
+-   AI Studio's knowledge of Clerk's documentation has been very problematic.
+When interacting with Clerk, always start with the existing code and internet research.